le-harivansh/nestradamus/README.md

 ## General

-While NestJs provides a solid framework to start with, common features such as authentication, registration, etc... are not provided out of the box.
+While NestJs provides a solid framework to start with, common features such as authentication, registration, ACL, etc... are not provided out of the box.
 This project provides an opinionated take on some of the commonly used features in web applications.

 ### Features